 DATA ACQUISITION

-Ground truthing data to cross reference remotely sensed air temperature is available through the University of Utah’s MesoWest database.
-Utilizing the MesoWest API and python scripting, the data for 285 weather observation stations throughout Maricopa County was obtained from 2006-Present for the months of May through October.
+Ground truth data, to cross-reference remotely sensed air temperature, is available through the University of Utah’s MesoWest database.
+Utilizing the MesoWest API and python scripting, the data for 285 weather observation stations throughout Maricopa County was obtained from 2006 to present for the months of May through October.
 The data was then georeferenced in ArcMap and organized in a custom built geodatabase.

-Table 1: NASA Earth Observations utilized.
-Most data came from the MODIS (Moderate Resolution Imaging Spectroradiometer) sensor on the Aqua satellite, as these pass over times, 1:30 AM and 1:30 PM, more closely proximate the true minimum and maximum daily temperature values as compared to the MODIS sensor on the Terra satellite.
+Table 1: NASA Earth observations utilized.
+Most data came from the MODIS (Moderate Resolution Imaging Spectroradiometer) sensor on the Aqua satellite, as these pass over times, 1:30 AM and 1:30 PM, more closely approximate the true minimum and maximum daily temperature values as compared to the MODIS sensor on the Terra satellite.
 Data downloaded with ‘dnppy’ module.
 Source: Land Processes Distributed Active Archive Center (LP DAAC) FTP collection